TriStereoNet: A Trinocular Framework for Multi-baseline Disparity Estimation: Experiments and Discussion

-\textbf{Evaluation Metrics.} We evaluate the performance of TriStereoNet in terms of, \emph{i)} EPE or average End-Point-Error: the mean of absolute error among the valid pixels, \emph{ii)} D1: the percentage of pixels whose estimation error is $\geq3 px$ or $\geq5 \%$ of the ground-truth disparity, \emph{iii)} px-1: the portion of pixels for which absolute error is $\geq1 px$, \emph{iv)} MRE or Mean Relative Error \cite{van2006real}: the mean of absolute error among the valid pixels divided by the ground-truth disparity, \emph{iv)} px-re-1: we define this metric as the percentage of pixels for which MRE is $\geq1$.
-This metric is actually the average BMPRE defined in \cite{cabezas2012bmpre}, which integrates the benefits of px-1 and MRE.
-Both MRE and px-re-1 consider depth (and not disparity) error.

-In recent works for stereo matching, only EPE and D1 measures are evaluated.
-We believe considering MRE and px-re-1 metrics are equally important as they better represent the actual estimation error in terms for \emph{depth} (and not disparity), which is the ultimate goal of stereo matching.
-Note that EPE, D1, and px-1 are incompetent in yielding higher error values for larger triangulation errors \cite{van2006real}.
+\textbf{Evaluation Metrics.} We evaluate the performance of TriStereoNet in terms of: \begin{itemize}[noitemsep,topsep=0pt,leftmargin=*] \item \textbf{EPE} (End-point Error): Mean of absolute error among valid pixels. \item \textbf{D1}: Percentage of pixels whose estimation error is $\geq3 px$ or $\geq5 \%$ of the ground-truth disparity. \item \textbf{px-1}: Portion of pixels for which absolute error is $\geq1 px$. \item \textbf{MRE} (Mean Relative Error) \cite{van2006real}: Mean of absolute error among the valid pixels divided by the ground-truth disparity. \item \textbf{px-re-1}: We define this metric as the average of BMPRE metric, defined in \cite{cabezas2012bmpre}, \ie px-re-1 is the percentage of pixels for which MRE is $\geq1$.
+This metric integrates the benefits of px-1 and MRE. \end{itemize} Note that MRE and px-re-1 consider \emph{depth} (and not disparity).
+While in recent studies for stereo matching, mainly EPE and D1 measures are evaluated, we believe considering MRE and px-re-1 metrics are equally important as they better represent the actual estimation error in terms of \emph{depth}, which is the ultimate goal of stereo matching.
+EPE, D1, and px-1 are incompetent in yielding higher error values for larger triangulation errors \cite{van2006real}.

 \textbf{Implementation Details.} For training, random crops of $256\times512$ are used for both of the datasets.
-Testing is evaluated on crops of $512\times960$ of the synthetic images.
-With a batch size of 8, we trained our model on four Nvidia GeForce GTX 1080Ti.
-For the synthetic dataset, the learning rate starts from 0.001 and is downscaled by a factor of 2 after epochs $10,12,14,16$ (in 30 epochs) with Adam optimizer \cite{kingma2014adam}.
+Testing is conducted on crops of $512\times960$ of the synthetic images.
+For this dataset, the learning rate starts from 0.001 and is downscaled by a factor of 2 after epochs $10,12,14,16$ (in 30 epochs) with Adam optimizer \cite{kingma2014adam}.
 As for the real dataset, we train the model for 60 epochs with a learning rate downscaled by 2 after epochs $40,50$.
 We also set $\delta=0.25$ for the Huber loss.

-\textbf{Quantitative and Qualitative Results.} The evaluation on the synthetic dataset is presented in Table \ref{tab:ietration}.
-We applied four iterations for iterative sequential learning.
-Namely, each iteration starts by learning on the real dataset (via self-supervision) and then on the synthetic dataset (via supervised training).